Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: The asymptotically flat case

 In the following we shall simply denote with $\psi=\psi_R$ for a fixed $R$.

 \begin{remark} Our choice of the multiplier $\psi$ here is classical, and already highly used in several papers to prove smoothing estimates for different dispersive equations, also in some perturbative settings.
-The function $\psi$ is a mix of the so called \emph{virial} and \emph{Morawetz} multipliers, which are respectively given by $|x|$ and $|x|^2$; originally, the choice of such a function was dictated by the conditions of having a positive bi-laplacian and a negative Hessian, together with some good decay at infinity.
+The function $\psi$ is a mix of the so called \emph{virial} and \emph{Morawetz} multipliers, which are respectively given by $|x|$ and $|x|^2$; originally, the choice of such a function was dictated by the conditions of having a negative bi-Laplacian and a positive Hessian, together with some good decay at infinity.
 Of course, in a fully variable coefficients setting, this properties are much more difficult to be fulfilled, and a smart choice of the multiplier, to the best of our knowledge, has never been attempted in this general case.
-Therefore our choice is motivated by perturbative arguments: the idea of the proof will be that the "leading" terms in the inequality will mainly recover the ones in the flat case, while the terms heavily involving the variable coefficients will be instead of perturbative nature. \end{remark}
+Therefore our choice is motivated by perturbative arguments: the idea of the proof will be that the "leading" terms in the inequality will mainly recover the ones in the flat case, while the terms involving the variable coefficients will be treated by "smallness" arguments. \end{remark}